 Our kids learn and grow from hearing our perspectives.
 Sometimes we forget how much we too can learn and grow by hearing their perspectives as well and remembering, for at least a few moments, how beautiful and simple the world of a child is.

 Effective communication with our kids doesn’t only bring about new understanding; it also helps avoid misunderstandings.
 If I stop and think about all of the “difficult” moments with my two and three year olds from the past week, at least 90% of them escalated due to poor communication.
 I don’t think that’s unique to my household.

-One of the main frustrations of childhood (particularly toddlerhood and early childhood years) is the inability to communicate, or at least, to communicate effectively.
-Sure, by the time they’re three, our kids can express what they want, but it’s still tough for them to express what they feel, and if they don’t begin learning how to express both their thoughts and emotions from a young age, it’s going to be hard for them to start doing it later, after they’ve been bottling their emotions up for a few years or more.
+One of the main frustrations of childhood (particularly toddler-hood and early childhood years) is the inability to communicate, or at least, to communicate effectively.
+Sure, by the time they’re three, our kids can express what they want, but it’s still tough for them to express what they feel.
+If your children don’t begin learning how to express both their thoughts and emotions from a young age, it’s going to be hard for them to start doing it later.
+Especially after they’ve been bottling their emotions up for a few years or more.

 Communication is a two way street.
 To truly feel secure in their relationship with us, our kids not only need to learn how to express themselves, but also how to truly hear and understand what we are trying to tell them.

 Here are a few ways we can improve communication with our kids:

 When our children challenge us and deliberately try to draw us into conflict, their behavior is usually masking lack of communication.
 Something is upsetting them and they don’t know what to do about it, so instead of addressing the real issue, they create a fake one.
 In these cases, we’re never really going to help our child or get to the bottom of things without making efforts to open channels of communication and help our children learn to express what’s bothering them.